Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse12.png)

 Token could be used for further malicious activities by creating or manipulating objects in Azure AD via Microsoft Graph API.
-For example, creating secret for privileged workload identity as backdoor.
+For example, creating secrets for privileged workload identity as backdoor.

 Other replay techniques with scope on other token artifact types can be implemented on a similar approach (e.g., deploying browser extension for pass-the-cookie attacks).